avirlrma/ScrapeSave/README.md

 # ScrapeSave

 So one day you realise all your beautiful beautiful code is just sitting in a server.
 You put so much efforts, all those hours spent in chosing the right algorithm and the data structure just to see the green tick.But who knows about your efforts ?
-You decide that I will showcase all my beautiful beautiful code to world. <b>Then this is the tool for you!! </b>
+You decide that I will showcase all my beautiful beautiful code to world.<b>Then this is the tool for you!! </b>

+Or If you want to study some brilliant coder's code at one simple place <b>Then again this is the tool for you!! </b>

 ### Requirements :
 + BeautifulSoup